StefanCardnell/LoLTracker/README.txt

 - Hope to find a way so that name/server/display can be added to a text file and there will be no need for input (stdio and ncurses don't go well together).

+[USING THE SOURCE CODE!]

+- I have added the source code for compiling your own version of the program.

+- Before compiling you will need JSONCPP, ncursesw and libcurl manually downloaded, and then linked in the compilation (see [To use the program] above to understand how to get these).

+- You must compile CurrentGameLoopJSONPiInput.cpp with CurentGameFunctionsJSON.cpp while also linking the appropriate libraries. e.g.

+g++ -std=c++0x -o input -I/usr/local/include -I/usr/include -I/usr/include/jsoncpp/ -lcurl -ljsoncpp -lncursesw CurrentGameLoopJSONPiInput.cpp CurrentGameFunctionsJSON.cpp